-- Benefits and Compensation: January 23, 2025, February 13, 2025, and March 13, 2025 - Staff presented Health Insurance information and proposed wage increases, including the introduction of COLA increases and market adjustments. - The Benefits and Compensation Committee in the February/March meetings made final recommendations on market adjustments, insurance renewals and COLA, including the method to evaluate the sworn market.
+Benefits and Compensation: January 23, 2025, February 13, 2025, and March 13, 2025 o Finance Committee: April 10, 2025, and May 8, 2025

+- Staff presented Health Insurance information and proposed wage increases, including the introduction of COLA increases and market adjustments. - The Benefits and Compensation Committee in the February/March meetings made final recommendations on market adjustments, insurance renewals and COLA, including the method to evaluate the sworn market.